-We've recently been getting some questions about how we managed to stay in Europe for the last year.
-Neither one of us has a long-term resident visa, nor a European passport at this time (though we are in the process of applying for the Spanish long-term resident visa for next year).
-However, we didn't let that stop us from staying in Europe as digital nomads.
-So, here are a few things to keep in mind when planning your European trip if you only have a 90-day Schengen visa:
+I’ve been getting some questions about how we managed to stay in Europe for the last year.
+Here are a few things to keep in mind when planning your European trip if you only have a 90-day Schengen visa:

 1. Not all of Europe is in the Schengen region.